drinkjava2/jSqlBox/README.md

       //".putInCache()" can omit if SQLBox.setBeanCache(true) be called, default is true order.setCustomerID(customerID).putInCache();

-      //customer also be cached, as I said, default setBeanCache is true Customer customer=Customer.loadbyID(customerID);
+      //customer also be cached, as said before, default setBeanCache is true Customer customer=Customer.loadbyID(customerID); //load from DB or from cache

       /* Below code use a raw sql, jSQLBox does not re-invent SQL language but support cached beans'
        * dirty-checking to impliment transparent persistence, it's based on a threadlocal variable works on